global99a/CrossWallet/README.md

-# CrossWallet
-Multi-Wallet & Transaction Scanner with Token Creation Module This repository contains a Multi-Wallet & Transaction Scanner project for tracking Ethereum (ETH) and Bitcoin (BTC) transactions, with an additional module for token creation on Ethereum.
+Cross-Wallet & Transaction Scanner with Token Creation Module This repository contains a Multi-Wallet & Transaction Scanner project for tracking Ethereum (ETH) and Bitcoin (BTC) transactions, with an additional module for token creation on Ethereum.
 The project automatically scans for transactions every 3 seconds, providing near real-time updates on wallet activity.

 Features